RLM: A Vision-Language Model Approach for Radar Scene Understanding: RLM: Architecture and Approach

-We adopt the pretrained ViT-B/16 encoder from CLIP~\cite{clip}, leveraging its robust visual feature extraction capabilities developed on large-scale image-text data.
-Given a radar range-angle heatmap, we replicate it across three channels to match CLIP's expected input format.
-The heatmap is partitioned into $16 \times 16$ patches with learnable positional embeddings, and the classification token output $\mathbf{z}_r \in \mathbb{R}^{512}$ serves as our radar scene representation (Figure~\ref{fig:pretraining}).

-For text encoding, our captions frequently exceed CLIP's maximum token limit of 77 tokens due to their detailed enumeration, and so we extended the context window to 400 tokens and trained the encoder from scratch.
-Both embeddings are then projected into a shared 512-dimensional space with MLPs.
+We adopt the pretrained ViT-B/16 encoder from CLIP~\cite{clip}, leveraging its robust visual feature-extraction capabilities trained on large-scale image-text data.
+The CLS output from the final layer serves as our radar scene representation.
+For the text encoder, our captions frequently exceed CLIP's 77-token limit due to their detailed enumeration, so we extended the context window to 400 tokens and trained the encoder from scratch.
+Both embeddings from radar and text encoders are then projected into a shared 512-dimensional space with MLPs.